acpguedes/barrow/CONTRIBUTING.md

 # Contributing

-## Setup
+## Environment Setup

-Use the provided Makefile to install development dependencies and pre-commit hooks:
+Install the development dependencies and configure pre-commit hooks using the Makefile:

 ```bash
 make install
 ```

-## Development workflow
+## Development Workflow

-Run linters and formatters:
+Run the linters and formatters:

 ```bash
 make lint